isabella232/sign-integrations.en/help/coupa/install.md

     * Provide a functional email that you can access.
         * This user establishes and maintains the OAuth relationship
-        * The email address needs to be an actual address for verification.
+        * The email address must be an actual address for verification.
     * Enter an appropriate First and Last name value.
     * Select **[!UICONTROL Create a new group for this user]** from the User Group.
     * Provide the **[!UICONTROL New Group Name]** with an intuitive name like *[!DNL Coupa BSM Suite]*.